 Landlords claim they need to be fair to allow people to get back on their feet to ensure future earnings.
 Since the lockdown, the activities in the market have diverged from residential sales, and now the government has imposed restrictions on such transactions.

-People are looking for short term flexibility in the rental market and there has been short term spurge in the market during the partial relaxation of demand but the economic issues and related hesitancy where the overall picture is not clear till the restrictions are further eased has restricted growth.
+People are looking for short term flexibility in the rental market, and there have been short term spurge in the market during the partial relaxation of demand but the economic issues and related hesitancy where the overall picture is not clear till the restrictions are further eased has restricted growth.

 In the post-COVID phase, the buyers are rethinking the plan of home buying where the charges remain uncertain and several buyers have been challenged by mortgage lenders’ recent restrictions related to the high loan to value mortgages on smaller deposits.